How to Automate Your Finances

 So with the money from your first paycheck (if you get paid twice a month, for example), set up automatic transfers with your bank to transfer $150 directly into your savings account designated as your emergency fund.

-One of the things that I love about my Cap One 360 account is that you can have multiple savings accounts for your various savings goals (we have more than 10).
+One of the things that I love about my CIT Bank Savings Builder account is that you can have multiple savings accounts for your various savings goals.
 And one of those is our emergency fund.
-They also have one of the best interest rates around.
+They also have one of the best interest rates around, with up to 1.75% interest rate on your savings.
+And right now, you can get up to $300 when you open a Savings Builder account.

 If you have the option to set up your direct deposit from your employer so that you can deposit money into more than one account, then you should transfer a certain amount of money directly from your employer into a savings account each paycheck unless you are working on paying off nonmortgage debt.